 The other reason I have gone into a little bit of detail in this letter and have urged you read more about the FiveStar programme is to develop an understanding of where the game lies financially both now and in the context of the ambitious development programme we very much hope lies in front of us.

 At the moment under Martin’s very careful, even prudent management, we are just about surviving.
 Even he would admit however that this would not be the case without a series of hard won sponsorship deals.
 We would not be sensible to become dependent upon these for our survival.
 Every new club that opens up requires coaching and administrators.
 Whilst it is our ambition that they become self-funding, they are unlikely to be so in their early years.

-Subscriptions have not been increased for three years now and this year we have resisted the call from some to impose a significant increase, settling instead to raise the full fee from £43 to £46 and the reduced fee for younger members from £25 to £28.
-Indeed this 7% rise barely keeps pace with inflation since the last increase.
-The age at which younger members will make the transition to the full fee however has been reduced to 25 (from 30).
-Existing members already aged 26-29 will continue to pay the reduced fee, while those under the age of 21 will continue to pay just £5 per year.
+We have resisted the call from some to impose an increase to membership subs this year, leaving the full fee at £46 and the reduced fee for Under 25s at £28, while those under the age of 21 will continue to pay just £5 per year.
 I am sure you will all support this.Those who feel we should have increased fees further are very welcome to pay a higher amount!

 If anyone would like to hear further details about the FiveStar project or has any questions about the Association I shall of course be very happy to take the time to talk to you.

 I wish you all a good summer and best wishes for the season to come.